CurveDocs/curve-docs/docs/factory/pool_factory/deployer_api.md

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_pool` |  `address` | Factory pool address to deploy a gauge for |

+    !!!info
+        When deploying a gauge using the factory contract, one needs to use the same factory that deployed the pool.

     ??? quote "Source code"